STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 Disadvantages of diatomaceous earth:

-• Not skin-friendly – can dry out or irritate the skin
+• Not skin-friendly – can dry out or irritate the skin.

-• Danger of inhalation (especially fine dust)
+• Danger when inhaled (especially with fine dust)

 • No nourishing or regenerating properties